cs-studentassociation/cssa-website/README.md

 # cssa-website
-Website for the Computer Science Student Association.
+Welcome to the repository for the Computer Science Student Association!